alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 If your eye is keen, you'll see that I called a `sendEmail()` function that we didn't write yet.
 Let's fix that.

 Not to derail our progress, we'll work on the test file first.
+This helps us express what we'd _like_ the function to do before coding it out.

 _src\/\_\_tests\_\_\/sendEmail.test.ts:_